Policy

 Monographs, book chapters and edited collections: other questions

-UKRI is aware that researchers may be negotiating contracts for long-form outputs that will be published on or after 1 January 2024.
-Our policy includes an exception for when a contract has been signed between the author and the publisher before this date that prevents adherence to the policy.
+Our policy includes an exception for when a contract was signed between the author and the publisher before the policy start date that prevents adherence to the policy.
 However, we strongly encourage authors and publishers to make publications open access within a year of the publication date.
-This exception also applies to authors contributing book chapters for edited books.

 Open access funding: general information